-- Minimum length is 35 1/2" and the maximum length is 43 " - Third graders may have a minimum length of 32" and are allowed a modified pocket - Headgear can be worn but is not Required.
-If headgear is worn the chinstrap must be securely fastened. - Goggles are Required - Mouthguards CANNOT be attached to the goggles or have protruding tabs - Balls must be NOCSAE approved in the color of yellow, orange or green - GOALKEEPER: - o Crosse-Minimum length is 35" and the maximum length is 52" - Helmet must meet NOCSAE standards, have a facemask, separate throat protector and properly secured chinstrap. - Required Protective Padding: chest, abdominal/pelvic protector, gloves, leg/shin/thighs. - Uniform shirt must be worn over the chest protector - KNEE PADS ARE REQUIRED FOR ALL PAL GOALIES
+- Minimum length is 35 1/2" and the maximum length is 43 " - Headgear can be worn but is not Required.
+If headgear is worn the chinstrap must be securely fastened. - Goggles are Required - Mouthguards CANNOT be White or Clear and CANNOT be attached to the goggles or have protruding tabs - Balls must be NOCSAE approved in the color of yellow, orange or green - GOALKEEPER: - o Crosse-Minimum length is 35" and the maximum length is 52" - Helmet must meet NOCSAE standards, have a facemask, separate throat protector and properly secured chinstrap. - Required Protective Padding: chest, abdominal/pelvic protector, gloves, leg/shin/thighs. - Uniform shirt must be worn over the chest protector - O KNEE PADS ARE REQUIRED FOR ALL PAL GOALIES